Monument-Software-Inc/qa_technical_interview_challenge/README.md

 <img width="943" alt="Screenshot 2023-06-29 at 7 38 19 AM" src="https://github.com/Monument-Software-Inc/qa_technical_interview_challenge/assets/5942829/e273800d-22fe-47b1-be2d-037b22fdc8a3">

+### Test Cases
+Document test cases you are considering, both happy and non-happy path (even if not 100% are covered by automation)

 ### Test Data
 What test data would you define to run the needed scenarios?
 Are there any dependencies you would need to consider?
 Please describe your approach.